mmcollado/cis106/finalproject/deliverable3.md

 * The Firefox Browser is the only major browser backed by a not-for-profit that doesn’t sell your personal data to advertisers while helping you protect your personal information.
 Learn more about the Firefox Browsers and other products.

 * How to install it install aur helper in this case yay and open a terminal and ``` yay firefox``` Note: normally is install by default.

+* Note all the programs that use yay need to select the number read the package description, and then press the n or default option.
+If you aren't an advanced user, this applies to all packages you install in this way compilation, and the rest leave it, to yay.

 ### Alternatives